 Jolly: {commentary to come}

 Lysistrata: They were on KEXP and they grabbed my attention.
 Another sound right out of 90's alternative, but with a modern twist.
-Or maybe that twist is they are from France.
+Or maybe that twist is that they are from France.
 Anyways, enjoying listening to them.

 GEL: {commentary to come}